-173 20th Century History and Civilization 3 Credit Hours Prerequisite: ENGL 090 and RDG 090 or qualifying scores on ACT or COMPASS tests F
+173 20th Century History and 3 Credit Hours Civilization 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

 This course provides the necessary background to understand today's important global events, especially interactions between the industrial world and developing world cultures.
-This course examines developments in art, science, technology, economics, society, politics and religion.
+This course examines developments in art, science, technology, economics, society, politics, and religion.
 Completing this course provides students with the ability to identify the most important individuals and ideologies of history since the 20th century and discuss the causes and effects of the era's most important events.
-Students will have a better understanding of the cultural and ideological sources of nationalism, imperialism, militarism, globalization, as well as the causes and effects international forms of violence.
+Students will have a better understanding of the cultural and ideological sources of nationalism, imperialism, militarism, globalization, as well as the causes and effects of international forms of violence.
 This course is a satisfier course for the Global Studies Degree Designation.

-255 History of East Asia 3 Credit Hours 3 Billable Contact Hours Prerequisite: ENGL 090 and RDG 090 or qualifying scores on ACT or COMPASS tests
+255 History of East Asia

+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests